awsdocs/amazon-comprehend-developer-guide/doc_source/API_CreateEndpoint.md

 # CreateEndpoint<a name="API_CreateEndpoint"></a>

-Creates a model\-specific endpoint for synchronous inference for a previously trained custom model
+Creates a model\-specific endpoint for synchronous inference for a previously trained custom model For information about endpoints, see [Managing endpoints](https://docs.aws.amazon.com/comprehend/latest/dg/manage-endpoints.html)\.

 ## Request Syntax<a name="API_CreateEndpoint_RequestSyntax"></a>